masterschool-weiterbildung/My-Zootopia/README.md

 # My Awesome Project

-This project does amazing things and solves all your problems!
+This project is a requirement in masterschool weiterbeldung

 ## Installation